KS3 Aspiration Programme

 To celebrate, there will be a graduation party at end of Summer term with parents and students to showcase the work the students have completed.

-Through St Mark’s partnership with King’s College School in Wimbledon, there is a year long program run by King’s College Sixth Form students that leads Year 8 and Year 7 students from St Mark’s in research into journalism, and creation of students’ own journalistic writing.
-Students are encouraged to explore a wide range of current affair topics and further hone their literacy skills under the mentorship of older students.
+Through St Mark’s partnership with King’s College School in Wimbledon, there is a yearlong program run by King’s College Sixth Form students that leads Year 8 pupils from St Mark’s in research into journalism through the creation of a newspaper.
+Students are encouraged to explore a wide range of current affair topics and further develop their literacy skills under the mentorship of older students.

 LSE Promoting Potential